 What laws governed data protection in the UK before DPA 2018?

 In the UK, prior to DPA 2018, the Data Protection Act 1998 set out how your personal information could be used by companies, government and other organisations.
 The DPA 2018 replaced the Data Protection Act 1998 from 25 May 2018.

 The UK has processed a new Data Protection Bill which largely includes all the provisions of the The General Data Protection Regulation (GDPR).
 There are some small differences, but once the Bill has passed through Parliament and become an Act, UK law on data protection will largely be the same as that of the GDPR.

 There are new and extended rights for individuals in relation to the personal data an organisation holds about them, for example, an extended right to access and a new right of data portability.
 You can obtain further information about these rights from the Information Commissioner’s Office or contact their telephone helpline: 0303 123 1113.

-The main principals of the GDPR
+The main principals of the DPA

 - processed lawfully, fairly and in a transparent manner